onema/kt-robots/README.md

 | `getNewHeading(minDistanceToEdge: Int = 100)`| `Int`                | Check if the robot needs to turn based on a minimum distance to the edge and return a new heading if it does.|

 #### Support extension functions
-The following methods are provided to make some common operations easier, but do not introduce n
+The following methods are available to make some operations easier:

 | LambdaRobotAction Extension Functions                               | ReturnType         | Description                                              |
 | ------------------------------------------------------------------- | ------------------ | -------------------------------------------------------- |